Eega: Filming and post-production

 According to Rajamouli, the film unit consulted a 3D video of the storyboard before shooting a scene each day.
 After the filming of each scene was completed, the editing and re-recording procedures were done with simple greyscale animation.
 An Arri Alexa camera, a prime lens, and Scorpio and Strada cranes were used for the principal photography, while a probe lens and high-intensity lighting were used for the macro photography.
 Senthil Kumar had to use a special lens with a minimum f-stop of f8.0; the wide apertures required high-intensity lighting to get acceptable shots.
 He used GoPro cameras as they were the smallest possible ones that offered close to professional resolution.
 Phantom Cam was used to film extreme slow motion sequences; certain scenes were shot at 2,000 frames per second.

 Digital intermediate (DI) was conducted at Annapurna Studios in Hyderabad.
 A high-end DI system was imported and the process took six months to complete.
 Singer Chinmayi, who dubbed for Samantha in Eega, found the process difficult because the footage did not contain the animated fly.
 This was the first non-Kannada film to credit Sudeepa (previously Sudeep) by his new stage name.
 Rajamouli approached Anuj Gurwara to write the dialogue for the Hindi-dubbed version titled Makkhi.
 The Hindi dubbing began in Hyderabad, and Gurwara dubbed for Nani in the film.
-Ajay Devgan and Kajol, acting as parents telling the film's story to their child at bedtime, provided voiceovers during the opening credits of Makkhi.
-The visuals accompanying the closing credits were altered to show the fly mimicking the antics of Devgan, Salman Khan, and Akshay Kumar.
+Ajay Devgn and Kajol, acting as parents telling the film's story to their child at bedtime, provided voiceovers during the opening credits of Makkhi.
+The visuals accompanying the closing credits were altered to show the fly mimicking the antics of Devgn, Salman Khan, and Akshay Kumar.